RaenonX-DL/dragalia-data-parse/notes/enums/AbilityVariant.md

 The hit attribute to be called (if given).

 A value of `BUF_222_LV01` means that to call the hit attribute `BUF_222_LV01` once the condition satisifes.

+### `17` - `SpCharge`

+Charge all SP gauges.

+### Variant Limit Group

+ID of the value limiting group.

+# Variant Up Value

+The percentage of the SP to charge for all skills.

+A value of `100` means to charge all skills with 100% SP (immediately ready the skill).

 ### `40` - `ActiveGaugeStatusUp`